Aquaman (TV pilot)

-Aquaman is an American superhero television pilot developed by Smallville creators Al Gough and Miles Millar for The WB Television Network, based on the DC Comics character of the same name.
-The pilot show was produced by Millar Gough Ink, DC Comics and Warner Bros.
-Television Studios.
+Aquaman is an American superhero unsold television pilot developed by Smallville creators Alfred Gough and Miles Millar for The WB Television Network, based on the DC Comics character of the same name.
+The pilot show was produced by both DC Comics and Warner Bros.
+Television Studios, with the cooperation of Tollin/Robbins Productions.
+Millar Gough Ink, who was also known from producing the Superman prequel hit series, Smallville, also produced the film.
 Gough and Millar wrote the pilot, which was directed by Greg Beeman.
 Justin Hartley starred as Arthur "A.C."
-Curry, a young man living in a beachside community in the Florida Keys who learns about his powers and destiny as the Prince of Atlantis.
+Curry, a young man living in a beachside community in the Florida Keys who learns about his powers and destiny as a monarch and protector of the underwater kingdom of Atlantis.

 The Aquaman pilot was expected to debut in the fall schedule of 2006, but following the merger of the WB and UPN, the resulting CW Network opted not to buy the series.
-After they passed on the pilot, it was made available online through iTunes in the United States on July 25, 2006 and became the number-one most downloaded television show on iTunes.
-It received generally favorable reviews, was later released on other online markets, and aired on Canadian television network and YTV.
+After they passed on the pilot, it was made available online through iTunes in the United States on July 24, 2006 and became the number-one most downloaded television show on iTunes.
+It received generally favorable reviews, was later released on other online markets, and aired on Canada's YTV.

+In the pilot, Aquaman's mother Atlanna is kidnapped by a mythological siren.
+A decade later, Aquaman learns that he and his mother are exiled Atlanteans, and that he is the legitimate prince of Atlantis.
+He faces the siren Nadia in a battle to the death, and then starts training under a new mentor.

 Pilot summary

 Arthur and his mother Atlanna are flying over the Bermuda Triangle.
 As they get closer, Atlanna's necklace begins to glow and a surge of light and energy erupts from the ocean, causing cyclones which bring their plane down.
 Atlanna is kidnapped by a siren, but not before giving Arthur her necklace and calling him Orin.

 Ten years later, Arthur is charged for releasing dolphins from a marine park.
 His father bails him out of trouble, but gives him a stern lecture on responsibility.
 Later, Arthur tells his friend Eva that he felt like the dolphins were calling to him.
 While he's working, he is approached by a lighthouse keeper who identifies himself as McCaffery.
 The Coast Guard picks up an unidentified man floating in the Bermuda Triangle and pleading to warn Orin.
 Lt.
 Torres is sent to investigate the area.
-Arthur is also at the Triangle, and his necklace triggers another surge of light, which causes Torres to crash her jet.
-Brigman transports the John Doe to another facility, and persuades Torres to join his team.
+Arthur is also at the Triangle, and his necklace triggers another surge of light, which causes Torres to crash her jet, though he manages to rescue her.
+Federal Agent Brigman transports the John Doe to another facility, and persuades Torres to join his team.
 Brigman is looking for a connection between the disappearances of thousands of individuals, and their reappearance years later without ever aging a day.